University of Central Florida: Housing

+LEAD Scholars Academy

+Founded in 1995, the LEAD Scholars Academy is a selective, two-year undergraduate leadership program at the University of Central Florida that combines academic coursework, experiential learning, and service projects.
+In the first year students complete LDR 2001 (Foundations of Leadership) and LDR 2002 (Leadership in Action); in the second year they enroll in LDR 3950 (LEAD Seminar) and LDR 4105 (Leadership Capstone).

+Applicants, typically participate in signature events such as a two-day REEL Retreat, annual Leadership Week panels and workshops.
+Graduates receive a Leadership Studies certificate and contribute collectively thousands of community service hours each year through partnerships with local nonprofits and campus organizations.

+In 2019, the LEAD Scholars Academy was named “Outstanding Leadership Program of the Year” by the NASPA Student Leadership Programs Knowledge Community; in 2023, it received the “Outstanding Program Bridging Civic Learning and Leadership Development” award from the NASPA Civic Learning & Democratic Engagement Knowledge Community; and in 2023–24 the program earned a NASPA Excellence Bronze Award in the Leadership, Student Activities, & Related Areas category, recognizing its innovative student development initiatives.

+The LEAD Scholars Academy has been cited as a model leadership pipeline by Inside Higher Ed, noted by Georgetown’s The Feed for its role in improving Latine student retention through targeted support programs, and featured on the NASPA SA Voices podcast in an interview with Stacey Malaret discussing the program’s impact and methodology.

-Recreation
+Recreation and fitness

 Many different recreational organizations and facilities are available on the UCF campus.
 Lake Claire is an on-campus lake with canoes, kayaks, and pedal boats available for rent (free to UCF students), and a small beachfront.
 In addition, UCF's Challenge Course is one of only five in the country to contain a high elements course.

-UCF's main campus also boasts two Recreation and Wellness Centers.
-The main center is located on the south side of campus, adjacent to the Academic Village.
-The second gym is located in Knights Plaza on the north side of campus.
-The Centers are open to all students, and paid memberships are available for non-students.
-The Wellness Centers offer programs to boost students' understanding of their health, provides discounted blood and STD testing, staffs certified personal trainers, and teaches methods to maintain good health.
+UCF's main campus boasts the Recreation and Wellness Center and is located on the south side of campus, adjacent to the Academic Village.
+The center is open to all students, and paid memberships are available for non-students.
+The Wellness Center offer programs to boost students' understanding of their health, provides discounted blood and STD testing, staffs certified personal trainers, and teaches methods to maintain good health.